lukflug/PanelStudio/README.md

 	}
 }
 ```
-If you're planning to use PanelStudio-MC you have to also add this (replace `mc12` by `mc16`, if using PanelStudio-MC16):
+If you're planning to use PanelStudio-MC12 you have to also add this:
 ```groovy
 dependencies {
 	compile("com.lukflug:panelstudio-mc12:0.1.8")